d2l-ai/d2l-en/chapter_convolutional-modern/cnn-design.md

-consists of $d_i$ ResNeXt blocks with $w_i$ output channels, and progressively halves resolution via the first block
+consists of $d_i$ ResNeXt blocks with $w_i$ output channels, and progressively halves height and width via the first block
 (setting `use_1x1conv=True, strides=2` in `ResNeXtBlock` above).
 Overall,
 despite of the straightforward network structure,